 In the last two years there has been a recurring question as to whether covid can be taken as an occupational disease.
 We are inclined to the view that, in certain circumstances and for a particular type of occupation, it could be so regarded if the illness was demonstrably diagnosed in the worker concerned and it was clear that there had been close contact within the workplace with another person who had also been diagnosed.
 However, this typically involved doctors, nurses or laboratory staff, not ordinary office workers.

-From January next year, it will be possible to report as an occupational disease perhaps the most common problem of our time: back pain, or chronic lumbar spine pain.
-Such a diagnosis would typically be made for people in physically demanding jobs involving heavy lifting (nurses, warehouse workers), where the likelihood of such problems is reported to be 40-60% higher than in the general population.
+Now, perhaps the most common problem of our time can be reported as an occupational disease: back pain or chronic low back pain.
+Such a diagnosis would typically apply to people performing physically demanding work involving heavy lifting (nurses, warehouse workers), where the likelihood of such problems is reported to be 40-60% higher than in the general population.
 However, clerks who use a small laptop instead of a screen at eye level, resulting in hunching, should focus on workplace ergonomics rather than potential compensation.

 I believe I have an occupational disease